csound-flossmanual/csound-floss/book/01-c-intensities.md

 smooth changes across intensity levels you must not use a simple linear transition of the amplitudes, but a linear transition of the dB equivalent.
-The following example shows a linear rise of the amplitudes from 0 to 1, and then a linear rise of the dB\'s from -80 to 0 dB, both over 10 seconds.
+The following example shows a linear rise of the amplitudes from 0 to 1, and then a linear rise of the dB's from -80 to 0 dB, both over 10 seconds.

    ***EXAMPLE 01C01\_db\_vs\_linear.csd***